Уреди

 Note

 The Row No. field shows the first 10 characters of an identifier, such as an account number.
-If you add elements with identifiers that start with the same 10 characters, you'll have duplicates in the Row No. field.
+You use these identifiers for calculated rows in the Totalling field.
 If needed, you can manually edit the identifiers after you insert the elements.
-The full identifiers are displayed in the Totaling field.

 Note

-The columns you define on each line in the row definition represent columns three and up on the Financial Report page.
+The columns you define in a column definition represent columns three and up on the Financial Report page.
 The first two columns, Row No. and Description, are fixed.

 3. To format the rows, choose the Bold, Italic, Underline, and Double Underline checkboxes.
 To learn more about formatting, go to Format your financial reporting.